Kintyre/ksconf/docs/source/concepts.rst

 So in the future, fixes published by the app creator are likely to be masked by your local settings.
 A better approach is to reduce the local conf file leaving only the stanzas and settings that you intended to change.
 While this is a monotonous to do by hand, it is easily accomplished by :ref:`ksconf_cmd_minimize`.
-This makes your conf files easier to read and makes upgrades more simple.
+This makes your conf files easier to read and simplifies upgrades.

 What does Splunk have to say about this?
 (From the docs)